10 Best Password Managers for Mac in 2024 + Coupons

 stickypassword.com

-Sticky Password provides a decent range of security tools for macOS — including the option to only synchronize data via trusted networks.
-You can set Sticky Password to only sync passwords across devices via trusted Wi-Fi connections — such as password-protected home networks.
+Sticky Password provides a decent range of security tools for macOS — including the option to only synchronize data via trusted networks, such as your home Wi-Fi network, and store your passwords locally.
 There is also a cloud sync option for users who want to sync data between devices from any location.

-Sticky Password is a good beginner-friendly option, but it doesn’t include as many features as other top competitors — there’s no secure file storage, and it doesn’t have unique extras like 1Password’s Travel Mode or Dashlane’s VPN.
+Sticky Password is a good option for anyone who wants more control over how their sensitive data is stored, but it doesn’t include as many features as other top competitors — there’s no secure file storage, and it doesn’t have unique extras like 1Password’s Travel Mode or Dashlane’s VPN.
 That said, it does offer basic password manager features and extras like dark web monitoring.

 9. Sticky Password — Best Local Password Storage Option